 About a month before the wedding my clients receive a detailed “Tips and Tricks” email to help them plan for the perfect wedding day experience.
 Here are some of the highlights of what’s included.

 – Please make sure that your balance has been paid in full.
 If you are not sure, please ask.

 – If you have not yet completed the questionnaire that I provided, please do so.
 I will need this information on the day of your wedding.

 – Tie up any loose ends with ALL your vendors.
-Make sure that your wedding day timeline and vendor contact information is up to date.
-Confirm the start time, location and the timeline for the day.
+Make sure that your wedding day timeline and vendor contact information are up to date.
+Confirm the start time, location, and timeline for the day.

 – Come up with a hashtag to share with your guests if you’d like them to share photos from your wedding.

 – Be sure to have everything you will need on your wedding day packed and ready to go BEFORE your rehearsal.

 – Check the forecast and, if necessary, have a rain plan in place with the ceremony site and/or venue and pack umbrellas (I will also bring my own).